 Some business schools offer scholarships for different categories of students (such as NGOs or discounts for several students from the same company).
 Also, some students have their fees covered by their companies.
 You can browse the fees and discounts for our Fast Track Management Program here.

-Some students appreciate the learning experience of the condensed executive program so much that they want to transition for the full MBA program and business schools can also deduct the cost of the program from the cost of the full one.
+Some students appreciate the learning experience of the condensed executive program so much that they want to transition for the full MBA program and we deduct the cost of the program from the cost of the full one.

-Petru Grădinariu, alumni of the Fast Track Management Program at MSM Romania
+Petru Grădinariu, alumni of the Fast Track Management Program at BISM Romania

 In Fall 2018 I was working in the pharma industry as a business manager.
 I was ok with my professional career, but I was starting to feel like I didn’t belong, like I’m not making any more progress.
 I was probably in a “mid-career crisis”.
 I wanted to get more structure into all the know-how and concepts I have accumulated in the years working for a multinational, but also get an update on the latest approaches in management.